axsh/wakame-vdc/README.md

 System requirements
 -------------------

-Ruby version: 2.0.0
+Ruby version: 2.0.0-p598
-OS version: Centos 6.6 (Other operating systems may or may not work)
+OS version: Centos 6.6

+Other versions or operating systems may or may not work.

 Quick Start
 -----------